docarray/docarray/README.md

 <!-- start elevator-pitch -->

 DocArray is a library for nested, unstructured data such as text, image, audio, video, 3D mesh.
-It allows deep learning engineers to easily preprocess, embed, search, recommend and transfer the data.
+It allows deep learning engineers to efficiently process, embed, search, recommend, store, transfer the data with Pythonic API.

 🌌 **All data types**: super-expressive data structure for representing complicated/mixed/nested text, image, video, audio, 3D mesh data.

-🐍 **Pythonic API**: easy-to-use idioms and interfaces just as the native Python List.
+🐍 **Pythonic API**: intuitive idioms and type annotation simplify the code you write.
+Designed to be as easy as Python list.
 If you know how to Python, you know how to DocArray.

 🧑‍🔬 **Data science powerhouse**: greatly facilitate data scientists work on embedding, matching, visualizing, evaluating via Torch/Tensorflow/ONNX/PaddlePaddle.